S1mS1ngh/senior-design/User-docs.md

 Again nope, create as many as you want!

 ### What if I do not have a UC account yet?
-You will have to wait until your UC account is created before signing up for Cincy Study.
+You will have to wait until your UC account is created before signing up for Bearcat Circle.

-### Is there an APP for Cincy Study?
+### Is there an APP for Bearcat Circle?
-Currently there is no APP for Cincy Study.
+Currently, there is no App for Bearcat Circle.